Pocket God (comics): Main characters

-The characters in the comic, are Pygmies, which are unusually small.
-They have their hair tied up with a bone, wearing a grass skirt, or kilt, tanned skin, large eyes, and a large head.
-Comically, it seems to look that none of them have noses.
-The following six characters make up the tribe Oogka Chaka.
+The main characters in the comic are pygmies who belong to the tribe Oogka Chaka.

 Final concept drawings of (from top left to bottom right) Ooga, Klak, Dooby, Booga, Klik and Nooby.

 Male Tribe

 Ooga

 Ooga is the "reluctant" leader of the 'Oogka Chaka' tribe.
 He is monstrously mischievous towards the others and usually causes their deaths.
-Ooga looks the most similar to the Pocket God game, the only major difference is he has blue eyes, instead of the usual brown.
 Ooga does not respect the tribe very much, and does not believe in the gods.
 Ooga loathes Klik, because of his frequent conversations about the gods.
 Ooga is unbelievably selfish, but when Klik picks on someone for doing something wrong, Ooga stands up against Klik.
 Most likely because he dislikes Klik.
 Ooga only gets along with Nooby, whose intelligence is limited and never takes negative subjects seriously, nor positively.
 Nooby tell Ooga that the entire tribe says that he's a monster, but that he doesn't listen to them.
 Although Ooga treats him the same as everyone else, Ooga is called by, Nooby, his 'bestest friend'.

 Klik

 Klik is the most intelligent Pygmy of the tribe, he respects everyone, except Ooga, because he does not believe in the gods.
-Once again, Klik's description is very close to the game, with brown eyes, but the major difference is his glasses, which are usually banked on the top of his head.
-This shows his intelligence.
 Klik usually picks on Ooga and Nooby for the stupid things they have done, like Ooga, for not believing in the gods, and Nooby, for his stupidity.
-Like bringing a coconut with a face drawn on it called Wilson.
-Klik thinks Ooga is a monster, along with everyone in the tribe aside from Nooby.
-Klik is one of the only Pygmies in the tribe who somewhat respects what Dooby has to say, like 'if it was meant to be, it was meant to be'.